Women, Hormones and the Ultra Long Run

 Immune and gut function.
 Both blunt under chronic energy deficit, which shows up first as colds, niggles and gut sensitivity on long days.

-The quiet driver of most long course problems
+Low energy availability: the quiet driver of most long course problems

 Low energy availability happens when the calories left after exercise are not enough to support normal physiological function.
 It is rarely dramatic.
 It is usually a small daily gap that adds up across a build, especially as long runs grow.